citygml4j/citygml4j/resources/doc/README.txt

     <version>!citygml4j.version!</version>
   </dependency>

-A collection of sample programs demonstrating the use of !citygml4j.name! is provided in the subfolder "samples".
-Each subfolder contains an Ant build.xml script to easily run the programs.
-Note that the build.xml file may contain more than one target.
+A collection of sample programs that demonstrate the use of the library are provided in the "samples" folder.
+The sample programs are organized into subfolders, each addressing a different use case of !citygml4j.name!.
+Ant build.xml files are provided to easily run the sample programs.
+Note that the build.xml files may contain more than just the default target.

 6. Developers